gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 ```

 ### Produce and Consume to Kafka topic with command line utility
 Now let's see the topic in use.
 The most basic way to test it is through the command line.
-Kafka comes with two handy utilities `kafka-console-consumer` and `kafka-console-producer` to consume and produce messages trought the command line.
+Kafka comes with two handy utilities `kafka-console-consumer` and `kafka-console-producer` to consume and produce messages through the command line.

 In a new terminal window, first let's run the consumer